More Housing

 Large caravans and relocatable homes should be able to be used for housing (www.vanhomes.com.au)

-We would allow large caravans and relocatable to be used for housing on blocks you own, provided they meet appropriate standards regarding fire safety, insulation and structural integrity.
+Caravans and relocatables should to be used for housing, provided they meet appropriate standards regarding fire safety, insulation and structural integrity.

 Like a regular house, connection to appropriate sewerage systems would be mandatory.
 Connection to mains electricity and water may not be needed if renewables and tank water was available.